 At each stage of the decision process, other factors will have to be taken into account, such as cost (Shoo, et al., 2013) and the potential risks and benefits incurred by other species that share the habitats in question.
 In particular, any attempt at translocation – either for assisted colonization or recolonization – should follow the International Union for Conservation of Nature (IUCN) Guidelines for Reintroduction and Other Conservation Translocations.

 Figure 1.
-A Decision Support Framework to guide actions in support of migratory marine species experiencing climate change–induced range shifts.
+A Decision Support Framework to guide actions in support of migratory species experiencing climate change–induced range shifts.
 In all cases the climatic envelope in the medium term should be sufficient to sustain the habitat.
 Four criteria to be met if considering translocation to establish viable population: a) Source population sufficiently large and genetically diverse and resilient to withstand donating individuals; b) Risks of unintended ecological consequences are low; c) Operations, including long-term ecological and genetic monitoring of translocated and source populations, are logistically and financially feasible and viable; d) Social and cultural barriers do not exist, and there is evidence of community support.

 References